Lorenz-Lab-KCL/pysoftk_inputs_tests/vibrational_rings/README.rst

 The vibrational calculations have been performed with GFN2-XTB, whereas the optimizations have been performed with Universal Force Fields as implemented in RDKit.

+Folders are:

+1. Benzene_5 (A ring of 5 benzene molecules).
+2. Benzene_10 (A ring  of 10 benzene molecules).
+3. Silanol (A ring of 4 silanol molecules)